 Founded by Artistic Director Yuval Sharon, The Industry burst onto the creative scene with the 2012 premiere of CRESCENT CITY, a large-scale, interdisciplinary opera by Anne LeBaron and Douglas Kearney.
-Opening to rave reviews, the production’s striking intersection of visual artistry and musical ingenuity firmly established The Industry as an innovative force in American – and Los Angeles opera.
+Opening to rave reviews, the production’s striking intersection of visual artistry and musical ingenuity firmly established The Industry as an innovative force in American opera.

 In June of 2013, the company presented FIRST TAKE at the Hammer Museum, a concert reading of six works-in-progress by Pauline Oliveros, Mohammed Fairouz, David Brynjar Franzson, Ellen Reid, Aaron Siegel, and Alexander Vassos, establishing a biannual venue for the exploration of new operatic works.

-The Industry garnered international recognition for INVISIBLE CITIES, an operatic adaption of Italo Calvino’s novel, composed by Christopher Cerrone.
+In 2013 The Industry garnered international recognition for INVISIBLE CITIES, an operatic adaptation of Italo Calvino’s novel, composed by Christopher Cerrone.
 Staged in the spectacular public areas of Los Angeles Union Station, the opera was produced for wireless headphones and marked significant collaborations with L.A.
 Dance Project and Sennheiser.

-HIGHWAY ONE, an initiative to celebrate creative milestones in California’s countercultural musical history, launched in 2014.
-The first project in this series was IN C, an imaginative staging of Terry Riley’s iconic 1964 masterpiece at the Hammer Museum.
+Highway One, an initiative to celebrate creative milestones in California’s countercultural musical history, launched in 2014.
+The first project in this series was IN C, an imaginative staging of Terry Riley’s iconic 1964 masterpiece, performed in the courtyard of the Hammer Museum.

-Then The Industry established its own label, The Industry Records, for presenting high-quality recordings of new experimental American opera.
-The first release was Invisible Cities by Christopher Cerrone, in November 2014, with reviews from New York Times, Boston Globe and Los Angeles Times.
-The Industry Records will release The Edge of Foreverby Los Angeles-based composer Lewis Pesacov in Spring 2016.
+In 2014 The Industry established its own label, The Industry Records, for presenting high-quality recordings of new experimental American opera.
+The first release was INVISIBLE CITIES by Christopher Cerrone, in November 2014, with reviews from New York Times, Boston Globe and Los Angeles Times.
+The Industry Records released The Edge of Forever by Los Angeles-based composer Lewis Pesacov in Spring 2016.
 The HOPSCOTCH album, which combined the live performance and studio recordings, was released in 2017 on The Industry Records.
 In 2018 we released YOUNG CAESAR, which was performed and recorded live with the Los Angeles Philharmonic New Music Group at Walt Disney Concert Hall.

-Most recently, The Industry co-presented the second biennial FIRST TAKE, the only West Coast workshop of new American operas, with wild Up music ensemble.
-FIRST TAKE is quickly establishing itself as one of the most compelling platforms for the exploration of new ideas in American opera.
+The Industry co-presented the second biennial FIRST TAKE, the only West Coast workshop of new American operas, with wild Up music ensemble, in February 2015.
+First Take is quickly establishing itself as one of the most compelling platforms for the exploration of new ideas in American opera.
 First Take 2015 featured composers Jason Thorpe Buchanan, Nomi Epstein, Jenny Olivia Johnson, Anne LeBaron, Andrew McIntosh